What a great quote from Dr. Suzuki!

 Routine is best for children.

-In fact, they thrive off of routine.
 It is more difficult to miss a day and then get “back into the routine” rather than make it a part of the days’ activities every day.
 You’ve probably seen what happens when you all get to bed late one night.
 The next day is often a harder day to rally the troops.
 Just like regular sleep, regular practice builds a positive rhythm into the life of your child.
 Just like a regular eating pattern (and healthy food) stimulates the right kind of metabolism – regular practice (done right) stimulates personal growth.

 Children build confidence when they are successful.